 - $147 from Washington DC to Guatemala City

-…and all of these were airfares available to the general public!
+…and all of these airfares were available to the general public!

 All of these flights have one thing in common: I was flexible on both my destination and date.
 In other words, I knew I wanted to travel but I was open to all sorts of ideas on when and where to go.